 310 Marlborough was not listed in the 1902 Blue Book.

-During the 1902-1903 winter season, it was the home of Rev. Howard Nicholson Brown, minister at King’s Chapel, and his wife Inez A. (Wicks) Brown.
+During the 1902-1903 winter season, it was the home of Rev. Howard Nicholson Brown, minister at King’s Chapel, and his wife Inez Aletha (Wicks) Brown.
 They previously had lived at 79 Mt.
 Vernon.
 By the 1903-1904 season, they had moved to the Hotel Royal at 295-297 Beacon.

 By the 1903-1904 winter season, 310 Marlborough was the home of George P. Bates, a merchandise broker, and his wife, Cora (Caduc) Bates.
 They previously had lived at 269 Newbury.
 They continued to live at 310 Marlborough during the 1904-1905 winter season, but moved thereafter and by the 1907-1908 season were living at The Charlesgate at 535 Beacon.

-By the 1905-1906 winter season, 310 Marlborough was the home of attorney Henry Dubois Tudor and his wife, Eleanor (Gray) Tudor.
+By the 1905-1906 winter season, 310 Marlborough was the home of attorney Henry Dubois Tudor and his wife, Eleanor Lyman (Gray) Tudor.
 They had married in June of 1905 and 310 Marlborough probably was their first home together.
 Prior to their marriage, he had lived at 208 Beacon and she had lived at 176 Beacon.

 By 1910, they also maintained a home, Six Tree House, in Hancock, New Hampshire.